yyrichy/BTEEnhanced/README.md

 - `/wood-undo` Undoes /wood, max number of undoes is set in config
 - `/wood-redo` Redoes /wood, max number of redoes is set in config

+Permissions:
+- `bteenhanced.*`  Wildcard
+- `bteenhanced.reload` Reload config
+- `bteenhanced.wood`Allows usage of /wood, /wood-undo, and /wood-redo
+- `bteenhanced.wood.all` Allows setting the /wood directory to *, using all schematics in the folder.
+Not a good idea since there will likely be large builds there.
+Instead, trees should be placed in a tree folder.

+Config: Look at the config.yml

 Dependencies:
 - `WorldEdit`